John W. Stevenson: Civil rights

 Post-war Kentucky Democrats had split into two factions—the more conservative Bourbon Democrats and the more progressive New Departure Democrats.
 Stevenson governed moderately, giving concessions to both sides.
 He urged the immediate restoration of all rights to ex-Confederates and denounced Congress for failing to seat a portion of the Kentucky delegation because they had sided with the Confederacy.
 A champion of states' rights, he resisted federal measures he saw as violating the sovereignty of the states and vehemently denounced the proposed Fifteenth Amendment.
 Following Stevenson's lead, the General Assembly refused to pass either the Fourteenth or Fifteenth Amendment, but after their passage by a constitutional majority of the states Stevenson generally insisted that blacks' newly granted rights not be infringed upon.
 He was silent, however, when state legislators and officials from various cities used lengthy residency restrictions and redrawn district and municipal boundaries to exclude black voters from specific elections.
 His 1867 plea for legislators to call a constitutional convention to revise the state's pro-slavery constitution to better conform to post-war reality was completely ignored.

 Stevenson opposed almost every effort to expand blacks' rights beyond the minimums assured by federal amendments and legislation.
 The Civil Rights Act of 1866 guaranteed that blacks could testify against whites in federal courts, but he opposed New Departure Democrats when they insisted that Kentucky amend its laws to also allow black testimony against whites in state courts, and the measure failed in the 1867 legislative session.
 Later that year, the Kentucky Court of Appeals declared the Civil Rights Act unconstitutional, but a federal court soon overturned that decision.
 Stevenson backed Bourbon Democrats' appeal of that decision to the Supreme Court of the United States.
 By 1871, however, he had changed his mind and supported blacks' right to testify.
 Despite Stevenson's support, the measure failed in the General Assembly again in 1871, but it passed the following year, after Stevenson had left office.

-In the 1870 election, the first state in which blacks were allowed to vote, Stevenson warned that violence against them would not be tolerated.
+In the 1870 election, the first state election in which blacks were allowed to vote, Stevenson warned that violence against them would not be tolerated.
 Although he relied on local authorities to suppress any incidents, he offered rewards for the apprehension of perpetrators of election-related violence.
 Stevenson also recommended that the carrying of concealed weapons be outlawed.
 The General Assembly passed the requested legislation on March 22, 1871.
 The law imposed small fines for the first offense, but the amount rapidly increased for subsequent infractions in order to deter repeat offenders.